IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

 ![In the container registry you will find later the authors image](images/os-registry-06.png)

-8. In the container image details you will find the command, how you can pull the docker image to your local PC ```sudo docker pull docker-registry.default.svc:5000/cloud-native-starter/authors:latest```
+8. _Optional:_ Examine the container image details

 ![docker images details](images/os-registry-07.png)